Ralls County Historical Society

 August 22, 2025: Area Historical Society Meeting at Audrain County Historical Society, 10:00 a.m.

 August 23, 2025: Oak Hill School Gathering, 6:30 p.m.
-A meal is served for a free-will donation, and there is music.
+A meal is served on a free-will donation basis, accompanied by music.
 The public is welcome to attend.
 Perry All Town Garage Sales (August 29-30, 2025)

 August 24, 2025: ILASCO Holy Chapel Mass, 9:00 a.m.